Cholera Vaccine

 What are the symptoms of cholera?

-• sudden onset of watery diarrhoea
+• sudden, severe watery diarrhoea

-• vomiting
+• nausea and vomiting

 • muscle cramps